m5r/awesome-remix/README.md

 - [remix-crash](https://github.com/xstevenyung/remix-crash) - Get better insight on why your Remix app crashed during development 💥
 - [remix-pwa](https://github.com/ShafSpecs/remix-pwa) - A package to integrate PWA features into Remix
 - [superjson-remix](https://github.com/donavon/superjson-remix) - A solution for Remix that allows you to send binary data from your loader to your React client app
+- [remix-etag](https://github.com/donavon/remix-etag) - Makes adding an ETag header to a response easy

 ## Templates